demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

 As we are treating the failure in the `Result` type as a single item, we can't directly make use of it.

-However, we can leverage it to fit our requirement by having our own implementation, which takes the first item from the failure list, call the mapping function and then create a list from the output of the map function.
+However, we can leverage it to fit our requirement by having an implementation, which takes the first item from the failure list, call the mapping function and then create a list from the output of the map function.

 ```fsharp
 // UserSignup.fs